 - Extremely low-maintenance: Does not require watering service, which lowers operating costs

-- Can perform better than flooded batteries in applications where maintenance is difficult to perform
+- Can perform better than flooded batteries in applications where maintenance is complex to perform

 - Can be installed sideways -- electrolyte will remain inside

-Users should take care when charging this battery as over and under-charging can affect their life and performance.
-AGM batteries perform most reliably when their use is limited to the discharge of no more than 50% of battery capacity.
+Users should take care when charging this battery as over, and under-charging can affect their life and performance.
+AGM batteries perform most reliably when limited to discharge no more than 50% of battery capacity.

 - Take care when charging; over- and under-charging can affect life and performance

 - Limit discharge to 50% of battery capacity for the best reliability

 - Often higher up-front cost than lead-acid batteries (often 3X+ cheaper than lithium-ion, though)

 AGM batteries are often found in off-grid power systems, including environmentally friendly renewable energy systems like wind and solar power.
 They are also great for electric vehicle service, uninterrupted power supply systems, robotics, and some ATVs and motorcycles.

 Possibly the most “traditional” type of battery, wet or flooded batteries are widely used in cars, stationary (large) uninterrupted power supplies, and of course, stand-alone energy systems.
 These batteries contain a combination of liquid electrolytes.
 The liquid in these batteries must be carefully measured and maintained to perform correctly.